S0yabean76/code-institute-challenges/README.md

 ## Challenge 11

 Write a mixin called box.
 It accepts two arguments: size and background-color.
 The size should be set to width and height should be half of the size.
 Create a box class that will include that mixin.
 Pass 200px as a value for the size and #bada55 color for the background-color property.
 Generate the css file with the same name as your scss file.

+## Challenge 12

+Open the challenge2.scss file.
+There is a list of the colors.
+Your task is to generate CSS classes as follows: .container-1, .container-2, .container-3, .container-4.
+Each of those classes should have one of the colors from the list set as a value for the background-color property.
+Use any of the loops you want!